 Use this list of questions to quickly and effectively find out all the information you need to make the best choice for your online store.
 Remember, there are plenty of suppliers out there, some of whom will undoubtedly cater to your specific needs and/or niche.

-The short and sweet answer is: no, not generally.
-It may affect dropshipping stores that deal with highly expensive goods, like electronics, jewelry, or exercise equipment, but stores that specialize in smaller items will not be affected.
+However, when it comes to dropshipping in 2023, the short and sweet answer is: No, not generally.
+It may affect dropshipping stores that deal with highly expensive goods, like electronics, jewelry, or exercise equipment, but stores that specialize in smaller items should not be affected.

 Why is that?
-Currently, the threshold for import is $800, which is way below what most online shoppers will purchase at a time.
+Currently, the trade dispute conditions usually only affect importers or exporters who deal in large volumes of goods or stores with huge sales.
+Simply put, the threshold is much too high for any regular dropshipping store.
 Again, this threshold may be reached for big-ticket items where it’s easy to rack up a big online order.

 Additionally, don’t forget that there are suppliers in both China and the USA.
 While there are pros and cons for each, going with a North American supplier is generally better because: